navinrio/the-noobs-guide-to-nsxt-pks/README.md

 His __3250__ network isn't actually needed in my setup.

-And I never caught the significance of the dedicated private portgroup required for NSX that is only used at Layer 2, which in this example is implemented as __NSX Tunnel__.
-It was our VMware SE that explained that part, which I had totally missed.
+Put simply (very simply):

+* The overlay transport zone and dedicated port group support the overlay networks and traffic in the k8s environment.
+This VTEP network allows all of the k8s VMs to communicate in their own network spaces on top of the ESXi hosts that are the "transport nodes" for this virtual network (that sits on top of vSpheres already virtual network - head hurt yet?)
+* The VLAN transport zone and dedicated port group and uplink represent the client traffic entry point into both the NSX-T k8s dedicated load balancers and the k8s managmenet nodes network.

 The __labs__ cluster is used for management and contains two physical ESXi hosts: __esxi-5__ and __esxi-6__.
 These are the compute resources dedicated to the NSX-T/ESXi virtual lab.
+It is referred to as the __management cluster__.

+The __pks-lab__ cluster is made up of three nested ESXi hosts: __vesxi-1__, __vesxi-2__ and __vesxi-3__.
+It is referred to as the __compute cluster__, and it is where PKS will place all the k8s nodes and related artifacts.

 > Specs for each physical ESXi host: i7 - 7700, 64GB Ram, 512GB m2 Nvme SSD local datastores.
 I run all three of my Virtual ESXi hosts on __esxi-6__ along with my __nsx-edge__, __pks__ and __bosh director__ VMs (as per the diagram).
 However, my __vesxi__ virtual ESXi hosts all share the same single iSCSI based datastore, which is actually just a CentOS7 iSCSI target hosting up a VMDK from an SSD running on a Mac Mini, over my primary Gigabit ethernet (not even dedicated).
 And still I average nearly 100 MB/s write speed.
 Remarkable.